Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 ## Conclusion

-**First and foremost** AI is the publicity of all kinds, but not mere hype and chimera.
-There are new generation tools behind<sup>:hammer_and_wrench:</sup>, but neither is intelligent since created with human minds.
+**First and foremost** AI is much a voguish theme and publicity of all kinds, but not mere hype and chimera.
+There are new generation data processing and storage behind<sup>:hammer_and_wrench:</sup>, but neither is "intelligent" since created by human minds.

+You may charge me with shallow judgments but searching for the subject I found the same-level presentations - beautiful (no sarcasm), futuristic but overall.
+(Compare to hash functions which had silently revolutionalized IT.)

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:hammer_and_wrench:</sup> <sub>Processing vast amounts of data in real-time, finding patterns there; image/video on-the-fly filtering and recognition; routine translation and text generation</sub>

-You may charge me with common judgments but the subject of my scepsis are buzzwords and beautiful (no sarcasm) presentations (compare to hash functions which silently revolutionalized the IT).

 ## Appendix.
 Preceding AI tides